 - Guideline Adaptation Committee.
 Clinical practice guidelines and principles of care for people with dementia (1.01MB pdf).
 Sydney: Guideline Adaptation Committee; 2016.

 - Palliative Care Australia (PCA).
-A Guide to Palliative Care Service Development: A Population Based Approach (551kb pdf).
-Canberra: PCA; 2005.
+Palliative Care Service Development Guidelines (340kb pdf).
+Canberra: PCA; 2018 Jan.